 The hypergraph encompasses a total of 225 two-valued states, which will not be exhaustively enumerated in this article.
 However, it is pertinent to emphasize that the set of states is indeed separable.
-In Fig. 6(a), we present a depiction of a canonical coloring of the hypergraph in Fig. 4, where all three colors are represented within each of the blocks, also referred to as cliques.
+In Figure 6(a), we present a depiction of a

-It is worth noting that, in this particular coloring, pseudoblocks or pseudocontexts such as $\{4, 16, 28\}$ and $\{10, 22, 34\}$ also allow a three-coloring.
+It is worth noting that in this particular coloring, pseudoblocks or pseudocontexts such as $\{4, 16, 28\}$ and $\{10, 22, 34\}$ also allow a three-coloring.

-Identifying two colors with the value 0 and one color with the value 1 is a straightforward procedure, as illustrated in Fig. 6(b).
-This enables the derivation of one of the 255 two-valued states that is supported by the hypergraph depicted in Fig. 4.
+Identifying two colors with the value 0 and one color with the value 1 is a straightforward procedure, as illustrated in Figure 6(b).
+This enables the derivation of one of the 255 two-valued states that is supported by the hypergraph depicted in Figure 4.

 In a classical context, achieving a probability of one for specific observables within the triples 4, 16, 28 and 10, 22, 34 is feasible, while registering a probability of zero for the remaining observables.
-However, this classical scenario contrasts with the quantum-mechanical perspective because the triples are not located on a shared edge and thus prevent the realization of such probabilities.
+However, this classical scenario contrasts with the quantum mechanical perspective, as the triples are not located on a shared edge and thus prevent the realization of such probabilities.

 Moreover, there exist two-valued states that are 0 on all of the observables in the pseudocontexts $\{4, 16, 28\}$ and $\{10, 22, 34\}$, as well as two-valued states that are 1 on all of them.
-As classical probabilities are the convex combinations of all two-valued states [23,24], we obtain bounds for the sum of probabilities p in the pseudocontexts:
+As classical probabilities are the convex combinations of all two-valued states [23, 24], we obtain bounds for the sum of probabilities p in the pseudocontexts: